About the Library

 American Theological Library Association Reciprocal Borrowing Program

-This program allows all current Calvary University students, faculty, and staff to checkout physical materials from participating ATLA schools for free (map of participating libraries)
+This program allows all current Calvary University students, faculty, and staff to checkout physical materials from participating ATLA schools for free (map of participating libraries).

 Association of Christian Librarians Reciprocal Borrowing Program

-This program allows all current Calvary University students, faculty, and staff to checkout physical materials from participating ACL schools for free. (click the link and then scroll down to Borrowing Procedures for more information)
+This program allows all current Calvary University students, faculty, and staff to check out physical materials from participating ACL schools for free. (click the link and then scroll down to Borrowing Procedures for more information)

 Courtesy Card Program

-This program allows all current Calvary University students, faculty, and staff to checkout physical materials from participating schools for free. (click the link for more information)
+This program allows all current Calvary University students, faculty, and staff to check out physical materials from participating schools for free. (click the link for more information)

 Resource Gathering Program

-This program allows all current Calvary University students, and is particularly beneficial to graduate students.
-When students want to use this resource, they must contact [email protected] to schedule a 30-minute interview in which they will discuss the specifics of the student’s topic.
-This interview can be in-person, over the phone, or on teams.
+to schedule a 30-minute interview in which they will discuss the specifics of the student’s topic.
+This interview can be in-person, over the phone, or on Teams.
 After the interview, Eidene will work with the students to gather resources.

 Tiffany Smith